metrorailings/OwlBlog/content/posts/2021-preseason-review-football-team.md

 On offense, we see no major turnover aside from assistants.
 On defense, the entire coaching staff from last year has been retained.

 ***

+Washington may have won the division last year with a losing record, but it's not as if the team was undeserving.
+Winning seven games despite being weighed down by Dwayne Haskins and Alex Smith was no easy feat, but Ron Rivera and his personnel pulled it off.
+Chase Young, Montez Sweat, and Jonathan Allen were all key components of a defensive line that won so many of its battles in its trenches.
+So much of their defensive success was built off the backs of those three men.